 They’re not the only ones to take out print apology ads.
 Oxfam and Facebook both did the same thing – albeit with a more serious approach.
 In all three cases, the brands believed print would help them appear sincere and connect with customers.

-So, let’s buck the global marketing trend of moving everything toward digital.
+So, let’s buck the global marketing trend of moving everything towards digital.
 Instead, focus some of your resources on creative, engaging print ads.
 It will pay off across markets – and when done right, they can help you go viral even faster than the latest Marvel movie.

 3. DATA IS GOOD, GREAT CONTENT IS BETTER